 “Of course we’re going to have time to relax.”
 That’s what I told my new husband as I was going over our nearly three page itinerary with him on the plane.
 By the time we were finished discussing the minute-by-minute playbook for our honeymoon, I had tossed half of the plans.
 If I didn’t plan on relaxing, it wouldn’t happen.
 Our full days of “nothing” on the itinerary were some of our sweetest moments together.
 And hey, I also consider a couple’s massage part of relaxing! 😉

-Skip It: While all of the Hawaiian islands have their own special beauty, I took the recommendation of my guide book to not take an expensive helicopter tour.
-I’m saving that for another island, like the Big Island, where they have active volcanoes to view from the helicopter!
+Skip It: While all of the Hawaiian islands have their own special beauty, I took the recommendation of my Maui guidebook to not take an expensive helicopter tour.
+We decided to save that big splurge for another island, like the Big Island, where they have active volcanoes to view from the helicopter!

 The Weekend Fox Tips: